 I am thankful my parents decided to keep me at the La Source clinic, because Nurse Joanna found a very thin vein in my wrist and got an IV started!
 Within a few hours I started feeling better and acted more and more energetic.
 Was this the end of my sickness?
 Was I recovered?
 Sadly, I wasn’t.
 By the next day I started going into shock, and the nurses couldn’t figure out why.
 I soon went into a coma like condition.
 My parents again thought I was going to die.
 But, God was able.
 Lots of people prayed for me, and by that evening I pulled out of my coma and asked for a drink.
 I’m still feeling sick, but I’m getting better.
 Thank you for praying for me!

 The La Source clinic has seen a drop in the number of cholera patients in the last few days.
 Predictions remain that that the epidemic will peak in January, and then slow down and eventually fizzle out sometime in 2011.
 No one except God knows exactly when this crisis is over.
-If you would like to help CAM in this project, please send donation to the address shown in the ‘contact us’ link above.
-Your funds will be used in the Haiti Cholera Project.
+If you would like to have more information on similar projects please click here.